-Some called it a “Winter Hurricane”.
-35 years ago the region was buried under more than 2 feet of snow from one of the most intense blizzards in 90 years.
-On Monday February 6 ,1978 most of New England was put at a stand still.
-Up to 10,000 cars ,school buses and trucks were stranded in their tracks by mid afternoon.
+Some called it a “Winter Hurricane” when the region was buried under more than 2 feet of snow from one of the most intense blizzards in 90 years.
+On Monday February 6,1978, most of New England was put at a stand still.
+Up to 10,000 cars, school buses and trucks were stranded in their tracks by mid afternoon.
 Many vehicles disappeared under the heavy wet snow.

 Regionally 54 people were killed with Massachusetts taking the heaviest toll at 29.
 Some died in their stranded cars from carbon monoxide fumes as they kept the engine running to stay warm.
 Because the cars were under so much snow the fumes from the exhaust had no where to go but back inside the vehicle.